full6186/BioComp_FinalProject/README.md

 Please find four compilations of code in this GitHub directory that estimate K. Useful guidance comments have been included in the coding block to assist the user.
 For my data involving C. gunnisonii, the 'MaxMean' method produced a best value of K=8.
 This will require further testing and vetting against other K-cluster algorithms.

 Resources

 Pritchard JK, Stephens M, Donnelly P (2000) Inference of population structure using multilocus genotype data.
 Genetics, 155, 945–959.

 Puechmaille SJ (2016) The program STRUCTURE does not reliably recover the correct population structure when sampling is uneven: subsampling and new estimators alleviate the problem.
 Molecular Ecology Resources, 16, 608-627. (doi: 10.1111/1755-0998.12512)

+**Since GitHub only allows me to upload 100 files from my Results Folder, I have included 15 iterations of K values 1-7 in my original dataset (90 files).